mjlile/rhythm/README.md

 Current Status
 --------------
-This repo is only a very basic implementation at the moment.
-The only supported types are 32 bit signed integers and string literals.
+This repo is only a basic implementation at the moment, with control flow, operators, user-defined procedures, and a simple type system.
+The type system supports integers (signed/unsigned, 8/16/32/64 bit), floating point numbers (32 and 64 bit), pointers, arrays, and C-style structures.
+User-defined procedures can now be overloaded.
+IO currently relies on C `printf` and `scanf` calls.
 Rhythm code is compiled to [LLVM](https://llvm.org/) IR, which can then be passed into `clang` for native compilation.

 ### Goals
 A non-exhaustive list of goals in different areas

 #### Basics
+* Bug fixes
 * Documentation
 * Better error messages
-* Other primitive types (e.g. floating point numbers)
-* C-style structs
 * Modules

 #### Generic Programming Features